isomerpages/moe-sls/_ai-in-sls/Responsible AI/AI in Education Ethics Framework.md

 <h2>Educator Resources</h2>
 <hr>
 <p>Teachers who wish to learn more about the AIEd Ethics Framework to guide
-their use of AI for teaching and learning can access this lesson on SLS:</p>
+their use of AI for teaching and learning can access this module on SLS:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://go.gov.sg/aied-ethics-primer" rel="noopener noreferrer nofollow" target="_blank">AIEd Ethics Primer</a>
 </p>
 <p>Teachers who are planning to deploy AIEd applications in small-scale localised